can3p/sackmesser/README.md

 Operations have a signature like `op_name(path, args*)` where

-* path is dot delimited, you could use quotes in case field names contain spaces, dots, commas, etc:
+* path is dot delimited, you could use quotes in case field names contain spaces, dots, commas, etc. For array access you can use array notation:

   ```
   echo '{ "a" : { "test prop": 1 } }' | sackmesser mod 'set(a."test prop", "test")'